Airborne Express Flight 827: Final report

 The NTSB released the final report on July 15, 1997.
 The "probable cause" section stated the following:

-The National Transportation Safety Board determines that the probable causes of this accident were the inappropriate control inputs applied by the flying pilot during a stall recovery attempt, the failure of the nonflying pilot-in-command to recognize, address, and correct these inappropriate control inputs, and the failure of ABX to establish a formal functional evaluation flight program that included adequate program guidelines, requirements and pilot training for performance of these flights.
-Contributing to the causes of the accident were the inoperative stick shaker stall warning system and the ABX DC-8 flight training simulator's inadequate fidelity in reproducing the airplane’s stall characteristics.The accident had been caused by pilot error due to captain Lemming's improper flight control inputs that captain Avery failed to notice.
-Another cause was Airborne Express failing to set up a proper program for test flights, resulting in inadequate training.
-The stick shaker failing to activate was also a contributing factor.
-Other contributing factors included the compressor stall on the no. 2 engine which distracted the flight crew, the flight crew's lack of a visual horizon at nighttime, and Airborne Express not requiring flight tests to be completed before nightfall.
-The NTSB also criticized the FAA for their poor oversight of the airline.
-Airborne Express agreed with the NTSB that the pilots used incorrect procedures, but disputed several other findings, citing that Avery did have prior experience controlling a DC-8 during a stall, and stated that the revised stall procedures were fully implemented at the time of the accident.
+The accident had been caused by pilot error due to captain Lemming's improper flight control inputs and captain Avery's failure to notice them.
+Another cause was Airborne Express failing to set up a proper program for FEFs, resulting in inadequate training.
+Contributing factors included the stick shaker being inoperative, inaccuracies in Airborne Express' flight simulators when simulating a stall, the compressor stall on the no. 2 engine which distracted the flight crew, the accident occurring at night (which resulted in the flight crew's lack of a visual horizon and other exterior cues), and Airborne Express not requiring flight tests to be completed before nightfall.
+Airborne Express agreed with the NTSB that the pilots used incorrect procedures, but disputed two other findings, citing that Avery did have prior experience controlling a DC-8 during a stall, and stated that the revised stall procedures were fully implemented at the time of the accident.

 Aftermath

 The NTSB issued seven safety recommendations to the FAA.
-The NTSB also reiterated a previous recommendation regarding the angle of attack following the crash of American Airlines Flight 965 on December 20, 1995:Require that all transport-category aircraft present pilots with angle of attack information in a visual format, and that all air carriers train their pilots to use the information to obtain maximum possible climb performance.
+The NTSB also reiterated a previous recommendation regarding the angle of attack following the crash of American Airlines Flight 965 on December 20, 1995:

 Lynn Scully, the wife of Brian Scully, filed a lawsuit against Airborne Express for $20 million.

 Brian Scully's sister, Maureen DeMarco, was killed in the crash of Comair Flight 3272 on January 9, 1997.
 Maureen was headed to Brian's funeral.

+Dramatization

+This accident was featured in season 25 of Mayday, titled "Fatal Test Flight".